srid/neuron/doc/Guide/Zettel Markdown/Code Syntax Highlighting.md

 Neuron provides syntax highlighting through [Prism](https://prismjs.com/), a JavaScript library that highlights code blocks in the web browser.
 To customize Prism's theme, or to provide your own syntax highlighter, you can do so in `head.html` (see [[Custom JavaScript and CSS]]).

-To active syntax highlighting, you must specify the language in your [fenced code blocks](https://help.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks#fenced-code-blocks) (see [example here](https://help.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks#syntax-highlighting)) or view source of the below.
+To activate syntax highlighting, you must specify the language in your [fenced code blocks](https://help.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks#fenced-code-blocks) (see [example here](https://help.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks#syntax-highlighting)) or view source of the below.

-## Example
+## Demo

-Tip: you can click the edit icon in the footer to the view source of this zettel.

 Haskell: